cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - part of a hubs satellite data (hsd)
 - part of a links satellite data (lsd)

-Participation to a relation must be declared at every table mapping of the field.
+Participation to a relation is declared at every table mapping of the field.
-If not declared, a field is considerd to participate only on the "main"(unnamed) relation.
+If not declared, a field is considerd to participate in every relation, when it is the only field mapped to the target, else it will be assigned only to the "main"(unnamed) relation.
-To declare the participation on a subset, that contains the "main"(unnamed) relation the syntax provides the reserved relation name "/".
+To declare the participation on a subset, that contains the "main"(unnamed) relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.

-A shortcut to participate in all relations of the target is available with the syntax: "*".
+A target column must only have one field mapped in every relation.

 ## Participation of hubs
 Hubs participate to all relations that contain a full set of fields mapped to the